RT-real-time-PCR mix for using DNA probes

 Targets can generally be detected from <1 pg to 20 ng poly(A) RNA (mRNA) or 10 pg to 1 μg total RNA.
 Even lower amounts of RNA may be successfully amplified by using highly expressed transcripts.

-Add the following components to a nuclease-free microtube.
-Pipett on ice and mix the components by pipetting gently up and down.
-In general, water, RNA and primers should be mixed together before the remaining components are added.
+Add the following components to a nuclease-free microtube and mix the components by pipetting gently up and down.
+In general, water, RNA and primers should be mixed together before adding the master mix.

 |com-ponent||stock conc.||final conc.||20 μl|